Foreign National Tax Office

-2. If you are a Brown University alumni or unaffiliated with Brown, you will follow a different process.
-Please refer to the Instructions for Brown Alumni, Unaffiliated, Non-Brown Email Users.
+2. If you are a Brown University alumni or a non-Brown email user, you will follow a different process.
+Please refer to the Instructions for Brown Alumni or Non-Brown Email Users.

 In addition to our Sprintax Calculus instructions, you can refer to this Job Aid .
 There is also a 24/7 Chat feature in the software for immediate help.
 If further assistance is needed, you can refer to the company's Instruction Manual and YouTube videos.
 Please note that the videos reference Sprintax TDS however they apply to Sprintax Calculus.
 The company updated the name of their software after they uploaded the videos.

 For questions, please email us at [email protected]